geraldinemulimi/alx-system_engineering-devops/0x11-what_happen_when_you_type_google_com_in_your_browser_and_press_enter/README.md

-# What Happens when you google
+# What Happens when you type google then press enter